FightForSub/FFS-Documentation/Doc/PubSub/Readme.md

 # PubSub documentation

 PubSub service enable applications to subscribe to events on the FFS network.
-It's a secure Websocket service accessible using this address: wss://pubsub-ffs.zerator.com
+It's a secure Websocket service accessible using this address: wss://pubsub-ffs.zerator.com or on the test server: wss://pubsub-ffs-test.zerator.com/

 Each packets sended by the client or the server must be encoded in Json format.
 If a non-json or an unknown packet is sent to the server, the client will be disconnected.